-Participants (N = 3250; see sample size justification below) will be recruited to complete a study on “decision-making and performance” through MTurk, with a guaranteed payment and the opportunity to earn bonuses depending on their performance and the performance of others.
-Recruiting participants on this platform allows for efficient data collection while meeting acceptable psychometric standards, such as test-retest reliabilities and excellent alphas (Buhrmester, Kwang, & Gosling, 2011; Rand, 2012).
+Given the difficulty of powering interaction effects (see Simonsohn and Giner-Sorolla), we conducted a power analysis to determine an adequate sample size for the main hypothesized interaction effect in the primary analysis (simulations modeled after code here).
+We ran 5000 simulations while varying the sample size (N = 3000, 3250, 3500) and the effect size for the interaction effect (b = .2, .3, .4).
+Based on these simulated estimates, we will recruit 3250 participants to achieve at least 80% power for a relatively small effect (b = .2) (see Figure 3).
+Participants will be recruited to complete a study on “decision-making and performance” through MTurk, with a guaranteed payment and the opportunity to earn bonuses depending on their performance and the performance of others.
+Recruiting participants on this platform allows for efficient data collection while meeting acceptable psychometric standards, such as high test-retest and alpha reliability (Buhrmester, Kwang, & Gosling, 2011; Rand, 2012).
 Since we anticipate completing the required parts of the study will take no more than 10 minutes on average, we will pay participants $2.50 (i.e., double the federal and Pennsylvania minimum wage), with the opportunity for bonuses, outlined below.
 Participants will only be included if they indicate that they are 18 years or older, are American citizens, and identify as female or male while answering initial demographic questions.

+Figure 3.
+Plot of simulation output used to determine necessary sample size for at least 80% power in both proposed studies.

-Manipulation: Participants will be randomly assigned to follow either a competitive or noncompetitive payment scheme for one round (2 minutes) of multiplication problems conditional on their indicated gender (to guarantee women and men are represented at similar rates in each condition).
+Manipulation: First, participants will be randomly assigned to follow either a competitive or noncompetitive payment scheme for one round (2 minutes) of multiplication problems.
 The payment scheme will be manipulated between subjects, where participants in the competition (tournament) condition will be paid 4 cents per problem on the task, but only if they beat another randomly assigned MTurker, while participants assigned to the noncompetitive (piece-rate) payment scheme will be paid 2 cents per problem.
-Although a within-subjects design would allow us to have more power in detecting the proposed interaction effect between condition and gender on the decision to prepare, we anticipate interpreting the effect of the interaction on time spent preparing for whichever payment scheme is presented second (since the payment schemes would be counterbalanced) would be difficult considering the number of factors that could affect the decision (e.g., fatigue and/or learning effects reducing participants’ desire to prepare, demand effects for preparation if participants believe they are expected to prepare more in one condition compared to the other).
-Thus, we would only be able to confidently interpret the results for whichever condition were presented first.
-For this reason, we have opted to use a between-subjects design.
+Although a within-subjects design would provide more power in detecting the hypothesized interaction effect, we opted to use a between-subjects design to avoid possible confounding.
+If we followed a within-subjects design, we would only be able to confidently interpret the results for whichever condition were presented first because there would be several confounds that could affect the decision to prepare (e.g., fatigue and/or learning effects reducing participants’ desire to prepare, demand effects for preparation if participants believe they are expected to prepare more in one condition compared to the other).